drl-dql/DQN-Flappy-Bird/README.md

     1. **Double Q-learning**: The max operator in standard Q-learning and DQN, uses the same values both to select and to evaluate an action.
 This makes it more likely to select overestimated values, resulting in over-optimistic value estimates.
 To prevent this, we can decouple the selection from the evaluation.
 This is the idea behind Double Q-learning.

-2. **Overoptimism** due to estimation errors: Thrun and Schwartz (1993) gave a concrete example in which Q-learning’s overestimations even asymptotically lead to suboptimal policies, and showed the overestimations manifest themselves in a small toy problem when using function approximation.
+2. **Overoptimism** due to estimation errors: Thrun and Schwartz (1993) gave a concrete example in which Q-learning's overestimations even asymptotically lead to suboptimal policies, and showed the overestimations manifest themselves in a small toy problem when using function approximation.
 Later van Hasselt (2010) argued that noise in the environment can lead to overestimations even when using tabular representation, and proposed Double Q-learning as a solution.

     ![](./fig/overoptimization.png)